stfc/PSyclone/doc/user_guide/psy_data.rst

 can be somewhat cryptic due to the need to be unique).
 The region name is validated by ``PSyDataTrans``, and then passed to the node constructor.
-The ``PSyDataNode`` stores the name as an instance attributes, so that they can be used at code creation time (when ``gen_code`` is being called).
+The ``PSyDataNode`` stores the name as an instance attribute, so that they can be used at code creation time (when ``gen_code`` is being called).
 Here the list of all options that the PSyData node supports in the option dictionary: